-Before this inspection we reviewed any notifications that we had received from the service.
-We also reviewed information from people who had contacted us about the service since the last inspection, for example, people who wished to make compliments about the service.
+Before the inspection we reviewed all the information we held about the home.
+We reviewed notifications that we had received from the service and information from people who had contacted us about the service since the last inspection.
+For example, people who wished to compliment or had information that they thought would be useful about the service.

-Before the inspection we reviewed any information from the local safeguarding team, local authority and health services commissioners, the lead infection control nurse and Healthwatch who were involved in the care of people living at the home; no concerns were raised by these organisations.
+Before the inspection we reviewed any information from the local safeguarding team, local authority and health services commissioners, the lead infection control nurse and Local Healthwatch; no concerns were raised by these organisations.

-During the inspection we spoke with five people and two relatives.
-We carried out observations and looked at five people's records.
-We spoke with five staff members including the registered manager, care staff and catering staff.
+During the inspection we spoke with four people who lived at the home.
+We also carried out observations and looked at two people's records.
+We spoke with three staff members including the registered manager about how the home was

-We spent time observing people in various areas of the service including the dining room and lounge areas.
+We spent time observing people in various areas of the home including the dining room / lounge areas.

-We were shown around the premises and saw people's bedrooms, bathrooms, and the laundry room, kitchen and living and dining areas.
+We were shown around the premises by people living at the home and saw some of the bedrooms, bathrooms, kitchens and living / dining areas.